 "It happened like that" or "That is what happened."
 What God commanded happened just as he said it should.
 This phrase appears throughout the chapter and has the same meaning.
 See how you translated this in Genesis 1:7.
-Genesis 1:16 the two great lights

 God made the two great lights